fnk0/NowInTheater/step5.md

         Picasso.with(holder.itemView.getContext())
                 .load(MovieUtils.getHighResPicUrl(movie.getPosters().getThumbnail())) // Loads the Thumbnail
-                .error(R.drawable.poster_default_thumb) // We fall back to the default Thumbnail in case of page load .fit() // Resizes the image to fit the ImageView and save memory .centerCrop() // Centers the image in the ImageView and crop extra elements .into(holder.itemThumbnail); // The ImageView on which load the image
+                .error(R.drawable.poster_default_thumb) // We fall back to the default Thumbnail in case of fail .fit() // Resizes the image to fit the ImageView and save memory .centerCrop() // Centers the image in the ImageView and crop extra elements .into(holder.itemThumbnail); // The ImageView on which load the image